Anyone could bring a charge against another person in ancient Greece. There was no prosecutor. But there were rules. Here's how it worked:

 - Jury Selection.
 It is very citizens obligation to serve on a jury if called to do so.
 For jury trials, there are 6-12 jurors.
 Jurors are paid, very little, but they are paid around $10 a day plus mileage.
 To be on a jury, you have to be a citizen of the US, 18 or older, and you cannot be a convicted felon whose right to be a juror has been taken away.

 - After a jury has been selected, the jury hears opening statement by the attorneys.
 Then evidence is presented.
+There are closing arguments by the attorneys.
 Jury instruction is given by the judge.
-There are closing arguments by the attorneys.
-And the jurors discuss their decision among themselves in a private room.
+And the jurors are moved to a private room to discuss their decision among themselves.
 Once a jury reaches a decision, they go back into court and give their decision to the judge.
-In some types of trails, punishment is decided by the judge.
-In others, a jury decides it.
+In some types of trials, punishment is decided by the judge.
+In others, a jury decides it, but a judge can overrule their punishment if he or she thinks it is unreasonable or illegal.